Harriethw/GameOfLife/README.md

 # GameOfLife
 Conway's Game of Life in Unity

-This project contains three scripts:
+This project contains three scripts in GameOfLife/Assets/Scripts/:

 1) GridController.cs